marcoroth/hotwire.io/README.md

 #### Running linters locally

-To run ERB linters with the provided configuration, follow these steps:
+To run the linters with the provided configuration, follow these steps:

-1. Open your project's root directory in the terminal.
+1. Open the project's root directory in the terminal.
 2. Run the linting command:

  ```bash